joeyamyers/kickstarter-analysis/README.md

 ### Purpose
 The goal of this analysis is to help playwright, Louise, with her crowdfunding campaign on Kickstarter.
-The insights derived from the data of 4000+ Kickstarter campaigns will be used to coordinate Louise's own Kickstarter in giving her the best chance for success.
+The insights derived from the data of 4000+ Kickstarter campaigns will be used to coordinate Louise's own Kickstarter campaign in giving her the best chance for success.
 Aspects including a campaign's launch date and fundraising goal were identified as potential factors of successful campaigns and will shape the parameters of Louise's Kickstarter.
 Additionally, the analysis will help Louise gain a better understanding of the successful aspects of comparable projects that she can then apply to her own project.

 ## Analysis and Challenges